 Restoration participants must provide the following contact information for their Restoration Plan Planning Coordinator:

-- □ Name and/or position - D Phone number and email or mail address
+☐ Phone number and email or mail address

 Restoration participants must also ensure that their real-time facility location operator contact information is up-to-date.
 This is provided using the Facility Contacts form (IMO-Form- 1176).